Prime Minister of Japan: Retirement honours and emoluments

 Until the mid-1930s, the prime minister of Japan was normally granted a hereditary peerage (kazoku) prior to leaving office if they had not already been ennobled.
 Titles were usually bestowed in the ranks of count, viscount or baron, depending on the relative accomplishments and status of the prime minister.
 The two highest ranks, marquess and prince, were only bestowed upon highly distinguished statesmen, and were not granted to a prime minister after 1928.
 The last prime minister who was a peer was Baron Kijūrō Shidehara, who served as Prime Minister from October 1945 to May 1946.
 The peerage was abolished when the Constitution of Japan came into effect in May 1947.

 Certain eminent prime ministers have been awarded the Order of the Chrysanthemum, typically in the degree of Grand Cordon.
 The highest honour in the Japanese honours system, the Collar of the Order of the Chrysanthemum, has only been conferred upon select prime ministers and eminent statesmen; the last such award to a living prime minister was to Saionji Kinmochi in 1928.
 More often, the Order of the Chrysanthemum has been a posthumous distinction; both the Collar and Grand Cordon of the order were last awarded posthumously to former prime minister Shinzo Abe in July 2022.

 After relinquishing office, the prime minister is normally accorded the second or senior third rank in the court order of precedence, and is usually raised to the senior second rank posthumously.
-Certain distinguished prime ministers have been posthumously raised to the first rank; the last such award was to Eisaku Sato in 1975.
-Since the 1920s, following their tenure in office, prime ministers have typically been conferred with the Grand Cordon of the Order of the Paulownia Flowers (until 2003 a special higher class of the Order of the Rising Sun), depending on tenure and eminence.
-However, honours may be withheld due to misconduct or refusal on the part of the prime minister (for example, Kiichi Miyazawa).
+Certain distinguished prime ministers have been posthumously raised to the first rank; the last such award was to Eisaku Sato in 1975, Yasuhiro Nakasone in 2019, and Shinzo Abe in 2022.
+Since the 1920s, following their tenure in office, prime ministers have typically been conferred with the Grand Cordon of the Order of the Paulownia Flowers (until 2003 a special higher class of the Order of the Rising Sun), depending on tenure and eminence; however, honours may be withheld due to misconduct or refusal on the part of the prime minister (for example, Kiichi Miyazawa).

 The Prime Minister also awards individuals in recognition of their accomplishments in sport, entertainment, and other fields.
 Some of the awards and commendations offered include the Prime Minister's Award, created by Eisaku Satō in 1966, and the People's Honour Award, created by Takeo Fukuda in 1977.
 Additionally, the PM also presents the Prime Minister's Trophy on behalf of the Japan Professional Sports Association and the Monodzukuri Nippon award on behalf of the Japanese Manufacturing Association.